milanj82nis/clean-blog/README.md

 In user.class.php in function sendMessage you need to change server details for phpmailer  .

 SQL file with all tables can be founded in include folder.

+In posts.php you need to change ENTER_YOUR_DISQUS_ID and write your disqus application id on two places.